jeromezero/panic/drafts/02/02-panic.md

 "There is very little we discover on such scenes," Alonso said, pulling his dusty white cowboy hat lower over his eyes.
 "It is not safe to search them before they have been cleansed."

 The Matamoros Police Department has barely any detectives left, Alonso said.
 They have been murdered, most of them.
 Those that are left are to frightened to do their work.

 When they come across a crime scene with signs of witchcraft, they wait for a curandero--a kind of blue-collar shaman--to dispel the evil before they enter.
 Unfortunately, this often means the destruction of evidence ...
 <!-- TODO: @now [seriously] (2) work this quote -->
-"But it it better to be alive ... and in this life, there are worse things than being dead, even."
+"It is good to stay alive," Alonso said "and in this business, there are worse things than being dead, even."

 "Perhaps your Brownsville Police have their own curandero," Alonso said.